There is a number of ways to save your boards, all of them are available in the Export menu on the board.

 If you have installed Jira add-on, you can easily attach your boards to Jira issues.

 - I don't have the option to export Miro board.
 Why?

 - Please make sure your browser and device don't have export limitations.
-Note that Safari, Edge (version < 79) and IE browsers, and Tablet App support Vector export only.
-Free plan users can export boards in Chrome, Firefox, Opera, or our Desktop App.
+Note that Edge (version < 79) and Tablet App support Vector export only.
+Free plan users can export boards in Safari, Chrome, Firefox, Opera, or our Desktop App.

 Also, board export is not supported in developer accounts and on mobile devices.

 - How do I allow my board collaborators to export the board?